 MSU Innovation Center recognizes inventors and inventions

-The MSU Innovation Center recognizes the Innovation of the Year, Innovator of the Year and Tech Transfer Achievement Award winners.
+The MSU Innovation Center recognized the MSU Inventor of the Year, Innovator of the Year and Tech Transfer Achievement Award winners.
 Commended for their perseverance and creativity at the MSU Innovation Celebration, awardees were presented with plaques and a cash prize.

 “When it comes to invention, it requires a remarkable amount of labor and imagination to create something new.
 Sharing that research with the world takes creativity, perseverance and a lot of trial and error,” said Charles Hasemann, MSU Innovation Center Executive Director.
 “We provide resources and support to reduce barriers and help both students and faculty bring more of our best research ideas to market.”

 The award for Innovation of the Year went to Robert Abramovitch, associate professor in microbiology and molecular genetics, for his development of Tuberculosis Anti-Virulence Chemical Compounds.
 Tuberculosis represents one of the single most lethal infectious agents worldwide, second only in lethality to HIV/AIDS according to the World Health Organization.
 This technology is a pair of biosensors that enable the identification of compounds that inhibit M. tuberculosis virulence adaptation physiologies required for chronic infections.

 One reason that TB has proven difficult to eradicate, particularly in poorer countries, is that current therapies require a six month long course of drugs to cure the disease.
 This has resulted in continued spread of the disease and the emergence of multidrug resistant TB.
 The compounds may work to cut TB treatment time considerably from the current average of 6 months.